 KTVT competes for advertising revenues primarily with television stations serving the same markets, including both independent stations and network-affiliated stations.
 Advertising rates of KTVT are based principally on the size, market share, and demographic profile of its viewing audience.
-WSM-AM, WSM-FM.

-and WWTN-FM similarly compete for advertising revenues with other radio stations in the same market area on the basis of formats, ratings, market share, and the demographic make-up of their audiences.
+WSM-AM, WSM-FM, in the same market area on the basis of formats, ratings, market share, and the demographic make-up of their audiences.
 New Gaylord's television and radio stations also compete with cable networks and local cable channels for both audience share and advertising revenues and with radio, newspapers, billboards, and magazines for advertising revenues.
 Other sources of present and potential competition are prerecorded video cassettes, direct broadcast satellite services, and multi-channel, multi-point distribution services ("MMDS" also known as "wireless cable").
 Management competence and experience, station frequency signal coverage, network affiliation, format effectiveness of programming, sales effort, and level of customer service are all important factors in determining competitive position.